MohamedAlhossiny/Prepaid-Charging/README.md

 - The Mobile application automatically sends an end call signal when the application is shut down.
 - The MSC sends termination messages to the Mobile when a call is rejected or terminated due to insufficient balance.
 - Audio is sampled at 44100Hz, 16-bit, mono.
+- AES key is exchanged by RSA public/private keys.
 - Both applications include extensive debug output to help diagnose issues.

 ## Troubleshooting